CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/expression-editor.md

 For further information on index and range syntax, see [Indices and Ranges][].

-In the examples bellow assume:
+In the examples below assume:

 - `($)List` has been set to `[1, 2, 3, 4, 5]`
 - `($)Dictionary` of type `Dictionary<string, Int32>` has been set to `{"FirstKey": 1, "SecondKey": 2}`